How DIACOMIT can help you on your treatment journey

 What to expect with Dravet syndrome

-Each toddler will have a different experience with Dravet syndrome, but seizures and developmental delays are typically part of the condition.
-The types of seizures tend to change over the patient’s lifespan, along with a slowing of development that usually becomes noticeable at preschool age.
+Each child will have a different experience with Dravet syndrome, but seizures and developmental delays are typically part of the condition.
+The types of seizures tend to change over a child’s lifespan, along with a slowing of development that usually becomes noticeable at preschool age.

 Your primary source of care and information will be your child’s neurologist.
 Do not hesitate to discuss any concerns you may have with them.

-As your toddler develops, you may see their seizures change in type and frequency.
+As your baby develops, you may see their seizures change in type and frequency.